-2. Every student is receiving the novel “What We Found in the Sofa and How It Saved the World.”
+2. Every student received the novel “What We Found in the Sofa and How It Saved the World.”
 We are hoping everyone will read this novel or have an adult read it to the children.
-It could be a family read!!!
-We will also have a couch in the Wild Woods for you to sit and read.
-Send in your photo of you reading the novel on your summer holidays and be entered into our contest: firstname.lastname@example.org
+The couch is in the Wild Woods for you to sit on and read.
+Send in your photo of you reading the novel on your summer holidays and be entered into our contest: email@example.com

-4. If you are looking for a small outdoor activity this summer our Stewardship garden is looking for individuals, or families to water and weed our garden this summer.
+3. If you are looking for a small outdoor activity this summer our Stewardship garden is looking for individuals, or families to water and weed our garden this summer.
 The food will be donated to the Food Bank in the fall.
 Any help is so appreciated to support our students that have worked all year to keep the yards and garden looking good!!
-Please contact Mrs. Prevette at REPrevette@cbe.ab.ca if you can help!
-Thank you to a few families who have volunteered but we know the weeds love to take over!
-More help is always needed and “Many hands make light work”.
-Already the carrots, cucumbers, beets, beans and sunflowers have raised up and pushed the dirt away!!!
+Thank you to Janis Romeskie who has so graciously volunteered to be the coordinator of this for the summer.
+Please email Janis if you are able to help with the garden.
+It is mostly about keeping the weeds away!!!

 Literacy Tip of the Week: